 “Anyways, yeah, I’m not going to sit here and talk like I know that much about politics, but I’m just going to say this makes me want to go back to Canada where my video games are appreciated.”

-Trump's statement on video games
+The US Presidents statement on video games

 Pokimane’s reaction came after the US President issued a speech to condemn “gruesome and grisly” video games, following the Texas and Ohio mass shootings.